 Willie Nelson - Always On My Mind

-Superstars like Elvis and the Pet Shop Boys have all covered this song, but no version has more heart and sincerity than Willie Nelson’s.
-Full of the things you wish you could say before it’s too late, this tear-inducing recording bagged three Grammy Awards for the country veteran.
+Superstars like Elvis and the Pet Shop Boys have all covered this love song, but no version has more heart and sincerity than Willie Nelson’s.
+Full of the things you wish you could say before it’s too late, this tear-inducing song bagged three Grammy Awards for the country veteran.

 Patsy Cline - Crazy